GD399-OSD/OSD-book/Introduction/20180429flosregulary.md

 - You have the freedom to redistribute copies, either gratis or for a fee.
 - You have the freedom to distribute modified versions of the program, so that the community can benefit from your improvements.

+Stallman is adamant that these freedoms are the key to making software "good."

 The origins of F/LOS are in a Dunne and Raby-ian critical design vein.
-Stallman's thinking and subsequent release of GNU is a critique of mainstream, closed software.
+Stallman's thinking and subsequent release of GNU is a critique of what mainstream, proprietary software became.

 "The principal goal of GNU is to be free software.
 Even if GNU had no technical advantage over Unix, it would have a social advantage, allowing users to cooperate, and an ethical advantage, respecting the user's freedom." [^About The Gnu Project- <https://www.gnu.org/gnu/thegnuproject.html>]